Les Treize Desserts: Pompe à l'Huile

 *about the yeast: instead of moist yeast, you can also use the powder kind that comes in a packet.
 Just use two packets instead.

-- Mix 2 cups of the flour, the sugar, the yeast and the salt together, crumbling the yeast into the flour.
+- Combine half (240 g) of the flour, the sugar, the yeast and the salt together, crumbling the yeast into the mixture.

 - Add enough hot but not boiling water to the mix to make a smooth homogeneous somewhat moist dough (this usually takes about 1 cup).
 Let this rise for 45 minutes.